mohasaid/spring-boot-h2-hazelcast/README.md

-Simple app for testing spring boot with embedded database (h2) caching database requests and balancing responses.
+Simple app for testing spring boot with h2 as embedded database caching database requests and balancing responses.

 ### Prerequisites
 * JDK 1.8+